nizzaneela/multi-introduction/README.md

-### Modified code to fix errors and suppress noise
+### Modified code to fix errors, suppress noise and correct the inconsistency in the clade size requirement

 [stableCoalescence_cladeAnalysis.py](https://github.com/nizzaneela/multi-introduction/blob/corrected/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) is modified to correct determination of the stable coalescence, and to resample the mutation simulation 1000 times.